Tiffany Espensen: Personal life

 Espensen started dating country singer and Bringing Up Bates star Lawson Bates in February 2021.
 In October of that year, Bates and Espensen were engaged at the Tenuta Larnianone in Siena, Italy.
 They married on May 12, 2022, in San Diego.
-Espensen welcomed their first child, a son, on July 19, 2024.
-Her second pregnancy was announced in June 2025.
+Their first child, a son, was born on July 19, 2024.
+Their second son was born on December 9, 2025.